mshemadarshini/dxc-digitalexplorer/training/platform/dataQuality/readme.md

  You can directly edit the solution and also remove it from any search results.<br>
 <br>
  ### Attachments
- The attachment report will return the details of any attachment nodes which do not have a relationship to any other nodes.  you can simply select the required node and remove it from the database.
+ The attachment report will return the details of any attachment nodes which do not have a relationship to any other nodes.  you can simply select the required node and remove it from the database.<br>

  ### What We Sell Report
  The What We Sell report provides details of any retired sub-offerings and if they have existing client solutions associated to them.
 In the case where no client solution have been associated to them the retired sub-offering can be deleted.
-Similar to the metadata; retired sub-offerings are not listed for new solutions and only retained for historical information.
+Similar to the metadata; retired sub-offerings are not listed for new solutions and only retained for historical information.<br>